Question-1: Technical Indicators#

 A non-technical indicator in the stock market is any factor that affects prices but does not come from past price or volume data.
 Instead, it is based on real-world conditions.
 For example, unemployment rates and inflation data show the health of the economy, while Federal Reserve interest rate decisions directly influence borrowing costs and investor confidence.
 These indicators help explain stock movements beyond what charts and technical analysis can show.

-Moving Average#
+Simple Moving Average#

-A moving average is a statistical method used to calculate the mean of a specified number of consecutive observations on a rolling basis.
+A simple moving average (SMA) is a statistical method used to calculate the mean of a specified number of consecutive observations on a rolling basis.
 In this approach, the average is computed for each successive group of values, with the window shifting forward by one observation at a time.
 This technique is widely applied in fields such as economics, finance, and healthcare for smoothing data and identifying underlying trends.

 Window Length: In financial markets, the most common window lengths are 50-day and 200-day moving averages, which are widely used by analysts and traders to identify medium- and long-term trends in stock prices.